UNINETTSigma2/documentation/training/material/2022-autumn-best-practices/q-and-a-day2.md

 ## Feedback for today
 - One thing you thought was nice
     - This last bit on different ways of parallelizing was nice
-    - Exercices are always nice
+    - Exercise are always nice
     - This document and the way you answer question is great.
     - Thanks for a great course!
     - Thanks!